aalekhpatel07/media-server-docker/README.md

 curl http://localhost:8002 -H 'Host photos.aalekhpatel.com
 ```

-## Start reverse proxy on the VPS.
+## Start the reverse proxy on the VPS.

 1. Install `nginx` on the VPS.